PiOS-kernel/testing/README.md

 Each integration test is organized as a setup function, and a set of tasks that interact between each other and that communicate the result of the test once it is completed.

 A **test_runner** task is responsible for executing tests.
-Before running a test it calls its setup function, which instantiates the data necessary for the test, creates the tasks and yields control to them until the test is finished.
+Before running a test it calls its setup function, which instantiates the data necessary for the test, creates the tasks and yields control of the CPU, until the test is finished.
 The general scheme for a setup function is the following:

 ```
 typedef struct SharedData {...} SharedData;